Coronavirus (COVID-19) latest updates for residents

 Caring can have many positive and rewarding aspects, however there are lots of reasons why caring can also leave a carer needing support.

 Caring for someone can have an impact on many aspects of your life and the council is committed to working with and supporting carers in North Tyneside.
-We can provide assessments for carers to identify their own needs through My Care and help them access events and services through the SIGN directory.
+We can provide assessments for carers to identify their own needs through My Care and help them access events and services specifically aimed at carers.

 The North Tyneside Carers’ Charter was developed by carers and sets out the key principles when working with carers, these include:

 Service providers are expected to agree to the principles of the Carers’ Charter, promote the inclusion of carers in planning and decision making and support individual carers to participate in the process as required.